Where Was Jalebi Invented A Sweet, Swirly Tale

 TextureSoft, breadyCrispy, light

-Called Kundalika or Jalavallika (meaning “coiled creeper”), jalebi became a Mughal court favourite.
+Called Kundalika or Jalavallika (meaning “coiled creeper”), jalebi became a favourite of the Mughal court.

 Rumour has it Emperor Jahangir couldn’t resist its syrupy crunch.
 Talk about a dessert with royal vibes!